Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/quickstart.md

 </TabItem>
 </Tabs>

 😊 Congrats!
 Your computer is now running a fully configured ActyxOS node.
-You can check this by running
+You can check this by running the following command in your command line:

 ```text
 ax nodes ls --local localhost